-- Whether the direct costs exceed the allowable direct costs as published in the program announcement. - Whether the budget is appropriate for the proposed research.
+- Whether the direct costs exceed the allowable direct costs as published in the BAA. - Whether the budget is appropriate for the proposed research. - o If applicable, whether funding will be balanced between both PIs or is otherwise warranted and appropriately justified.